aaronsaray/chickenfacts.io/API.md

 ### Pagination

 Pagination for multiple requests is a WIP and is not complete yet.
+You can follow [this issue](https://github.com/aaronsaray/chickenfacts.io/issues/1) to keep informed.